 - Students older than 30 years: you will have to arrange for coverage through AOK or a private insurance company (e.g. Union Versicherungsdienst GmbH, Hanse-Merkur Reise-Krankenversicherung, Victoria Krankenversicherung AG, Inter Krankenversicherung).
 This coverage will probably be a bit more expensive than the student rate.

 Please get information directly at the health insurance companies about available rates and application procedure.

 When you need medical treatment, you present your insurance card to your doctor.
 Insurance pays costs for medical and dental treatment, prescription medication, medical adjuvants and aids, stays in hospital, treatment by therapists, rehabilitation measures.
 Sometimes the patient must pay a contribution towards these costs.
 Check with insurance and doctor to make sure that the treatment is paid by the insurance.

 All residents of Germany have to register their address.
 Students from EU/EFTA countries apply for a "Freizügigkeitsbescheinigung" (certificate of free movement).
 Non-european students need to get their visa extended into a residence permit.
-Once the visa has been extended, you have to show your passport at the Studentensekretariat (Student Registry).
+Note: the residence permit might be limited, so that you are required to extend in after a certain time.

 Please get an appointment at the city's Ausländerbehörde or Bürgerbüro (Aliens Office), this can be done online.

 You will have to register ("anmelden") withing your first week in Germany.
 Take all of your documents with you as informed by the Aliens' Office, including visa, passport, rental contract, Zulassung (admission letter), and registration form.

 Please inform the Bürgerbüro if you: move during your stay in Karlsruhe, if you move to another town (you will have to deregister in Karlsruhe and register again at the office in the new town), if you wish to change your study program, or the university.